 Other major supported organizations adjacent to NSA Orlando include the U.S. Marine Corps’ Program Manager for Training Systems; the U.S. Army Research, Development and Engineering Command’s SFC Paul Ray Smith Simulation & Training Technology Center; the Orlando office of the U.S. Air Force Agency for Modeling and Simulation; the U.S. Navy Human Performance Center Orlando; the United States Joint Forces Command’s Joint Development Integration Facility and Joint Training Integration and Evaluation Center, and the Joint Advanced Distributed Learning Co-Laboratory.

-Only 40 acres in size, NSA Orlando is arguably one of the smallest U.S. Navy bases in the world, but it plays a vital role in supporting the development of critical training systems for our military forces.
+Only 40 acres in size, NSA Orlando is arguably one of the smallest U.S. Navy facilities in the world, but it plays a vital role in supporting the development of critical training systems for our military forces.